ganoninc/winerror-simulator/README.md

-# Coming soon here: A Windows XP Error Simulator
+# A Windows XP Error Simulator

-To see an example, watch this [Youtube video](https://www.youtube.com/watch?v=1hAayQ-K9WQ).
+Do you remember the time when Windows XP used to freeze and allow you to draw incredible things using the error window?
+This webapp does that.

 ## Demo ##